dobin/detonator/README.md

 ### Microsoft Defender (optional)

-Profiles can optionally include an `mde` block to let Detonator correlate alerts and auto-close incidents.
+Profiles can optionally include an `mde` block to let Detonator correlate alerts, surface the evidence inside the UI, and auto-close the detections once the window expires.
 Example:

 ```yaml
 myfirstvm: